sohaibdaoudi/V2G_TS_Project/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

-Please ensure your code adheres to standard coding practices and includes relevant documentation.

 ## 📜 License

-This project is licensed under the [Your Chosen License - e.g., MIT License].
-See the `LICENSE` file for more details.
+This project is licensed under the MIT License.
+See the `LICENSE.txt` file for more details.
-*(**Note:** You'll need to add a `LICENSE` file to your repository.
-If you chose MIT, you can easily find a template online.)*

 ## 📧 Contact